synologistical/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Microsoft.Graph.Sites.md

 Analytics about the view activities that took place in this site.

 ### [Set-MgSiteColumnSourceColumnByRef](Set-MgSiteColumnSourceColumnByRef.md)
-The source column for content type column.
+The source column for the content type column.

 ### [Set-MgSiteContentTypeBaseByRef](Set-MgSiteContentTypeBaseByRef.md)
 Parent contentType from which this content type is derived.

 ### [Set-MgSiteContentTypeColumnSourceColumnByRef](Set-MgSiteContentTypeColumnSourceColumnByRef.md)
-The source column for content type column.
+The source column for the content type column.

 ### [Set-MgSiteListColumnSourceColumnByRef](Set-MgSiteListColumnSourceColumnByRef.md)
-The source column for content type column.
+The source column for the content type column.

 ### [Set-MgSiteListContentTypeBaseByRef](Set-MgSiteListContentTypeBaseByRef.md)
 Parent contentType from which this content type is derived.

 ### [Set-MgSiteListContentTypeColumnSourceColumnByRef](Set-MgSiteListContentTypeColumnSourceColumnByRef.md)
-The source column for content type column.
+The source column for the content type column.

 ### [Set-MgSiteListItemAnalyticByRef](Set-MgSiteListItemAnalyticByRef.md)
 Analytics about the view activities that took place on this item.